Most baristas and coffee professionals will tell you that the coffee in your cup will only be as good as the grinder you

 The Baratza Encore is reliable, durable, and suitable for all manual brewing styles without costing a fortune.
-If pour-over is your thing, then this burr grinder is the perfect fit for the average home grinder!
+If pour-over is your thing, then this burr grinder is the perfect fit.

 The Encore allows users to adjust the grind size easily by turning the dial to the preferred mark on its base.
 These marks range from 0-40 (40 being the coarsest grind option).

 With the addition of the Gearbox 2.0 technology, this grinder is sensitive enough to turn off when too tough objects come into contact with the burrs.

 Of the grinders on this list, the Encore is the simplest.
 As a result, it lacks some of the special features found on other grinders.